merely-useful/r-rse/appendices/assignments.md

 TODO: Add some optional things to add to the package, for those keen on doing it.

+Some optional things to add include:

+- A pkgdown website.
+- Local rhub checks.

 For an instructor led course, your instructor will decide the exact details of what is required to complete this assignment and what topic or problems the package should focus on.